Other Personality Disorders

 Paranoid Personality Disorder

 An individual with a paranoid personality disorder has a general distrust of those around him.
 He may misinterpret innocent cues from others as suspicious behaviors and is likely to spy or check up on people with whom they have relationships to uncover infidelity or other negative behaviors.
-Individuals with paranoid personality disorder have difficulty establishing trust with others, so relationships become strained or impossible to maintain.
+Individuals with paranoid personality disorder have difficulty showing trust with others, so relationships become strained or impossible to maintain.

 Schizoid Personality Disorder